Ghalko/OSBR_viz/README.md

 # OSBR_viz
 Open Science Barn Raising - Visualizations

 This is a structure to facilitate the different levels and interests that this barn raising could see.
+Please refer to https://osf.io/hnim5/ for project documetation.

 # Contribute
 1. Fork the repository